 Business Lawyers represent businesses in a variety of cases.
-Whether representing businesses and entrepreneurs in litigating employment law matters including discrimination, harassment, disability issues, wage and hour resolving contract disputes between business partners or contractors, negotiating and drafting of all manners of business-related contracts, managing compliance with state and local licensing and zoning rules and regulations, or properly forming business entities in California, our attorneys have the expertise and understanding of the Los Angeles business and legal climate to help your business meet all of its legal requirements and challenges.
+Whether representing businesses and entrepreneurs in litigating employment law matters including disability issues, employee wages, resolving contract disputes between business partners or contractors, negotiating and drafting of all manners of business-related contracts, managing compliance with state and local licensing and zoning rules and regulations, or properly forming business entities in California.
+Our attorneys have the expertise and understanding of the Los Angeles business and legal climate to help your business meet all of its legal requirements and challenges.

 Forming a Business Entity

 We are trusted and experienced.
 Various business entities provide personal asset protection which shields you from being personally liable for business lawsuits or debts.
 Our business lawyers will form your new business the correct way, helping you choice the type of entity that best suits your needs, saving you time and money by avoiding costly errors.
 Let us handle your business formation while you focus on growing your business.

 A certificate of incorporation is a legal document relating to the formation of a company or corporation.

 Articles of incorporation refers to a set of formal documents filed with a government body to legally document the creation of a corporation.
 We understand the need for filings to be perfect to save you time and money.
 You need a lawyer to do this for you so that you can free up vital time to run other parts of your business.
 There are many types of incorporated documents.
 We can tell which entity will protect you and your business.
 For example, articles of incorporation must contain pertinent information, regardless of whether you are forming a C corporation or an S corporation, the company formation document is called the Articles of Incorporation or Certificate of Incorporation.
 This document provides the state with necessary information on your business.

 At McElfish Law Firm, we have years of experience handling contract matters for individuals and businesses throughout Los Angeles.